TICKET PURCHASE AND EVENT ATTENDANCE – TERMS AND CONDITIONS OF ENTRY

 - Provide their name and contact details and the name/s of youth in their care, which is to be recorded at the Ticket Office prior to entry to the Festival site.

-Treat your ticket as carefully as cash.
+- Treat your ticket as carefully as cash.
 This is your proof of purchase.

-Children must also wear a wristband and be supervised by their parents / guardians at all times.
+- Children must also wear a wristband and be supervised by their parents / guardians at all times.

-Cobargo Folk Festival accepts Companion Card.
+- The Cobargo Folk Festival accepts Companion Card.
 Fare-paying cardholders will be issued a second ticket at no extra cost for their carer’s entry.
 Your ticket must be exchanged for a wristband before entering the Festival site and must be worn at all times.

-Only authorised vehicles are permitted on site.
+- Only authorised vehicles are permitted on site.
 These include:

 - Construction workers and contractors

-- Campers (with a vehicle pass – from 28 February)
+- Campers (with a vehicle pass – from 6 May)

 - People with a government issued disability parking permit (disability parking is located within the site).
 Please see staff in the Ticket Office if you require assistance.
-You may also ring the Festival Site Office 6493 6666 before arrival so we can alert the gate people.

 - Campers’ vehicles must have a Vehicle Pass displayed at all times.